Jay1q2w/Intelliform-Smart_OCR_Registration/README.md

     JWT_SECRET=your_super_secret_jwt_key_here
     JWT_EXPIRE=30d
     ```
-- ### Google Spreadsheet integration (If you want to export the data, otherwise Optional)
+- ### Google Spreadsheet integration (OPTIONAL, Add to env only if you want to export the data to sheets)
     1. Go to https://console.cloud.google.com/apis
     2. Create a new project(e.g Smart_OCR)
     3. Navigate to APIs & Services → Library → search Google Sheets API → Enable
     4. In APIs & Services → Credentials, generate an API Key (for public sheets) or OAuth 2.0 credentials (if you need private access).
 Download JSON API.
-    3. In the same .env of backend paste this (from the JSON file)
+    3. In the same .env of backend paste this (from the JSON file) and keep the sheet to anyone with link can edit

         ```
         GOOGLE_SHEET_ID= SPREADSHEET_ID